 Thereafter, one new Councilor shall be elected each year by the membership at large, for a term of (3) three years.
 Unless removed sooner, Councilors in the third year of their terms shall serve until the close of the Annual Meeting in their third and final year.

-Secretary and Treasurer.
-The Council shall appoint the Secretary and the Treasurer of the Council to serve for a term of (3) three years each.
+Executive Officer and Treasurer.
+The Council shall appoint, by majority vote, the Executive Officer and the Treasurer of the Council to serve for a term of (3) three years each.

 Section 5.
 Removal of Council Members.

-The Members may petition the Council to remove any Council Member (Officer or Councilor), with or without cause.
+The Members may petition the Council to remove any elected Council Member (Officer or Councilor), with or without cause.
 Should this petition be endorsed by ten percent (10%) of the membership, the Council shall arrange for a vote of the entire membership, in accordance with Article V of these By-Laws.

 The Council may seek to remove any elected Councilor.
 Doing so shall require a two-thirds vote of the Council, excluding the individual whose removal is being considered.
 Elected Councilors shall have the right to be informed of the reasons they are being considered for removal and the right to address the Council either in person or in writing, at the Council’s discretion.

-Council Members who have been appointed by the Council, either as interim replacements or as Secretary, Treasurer, or in some other “ex officio” capacity, serve at the pleasure of the Council and may be removed without cause by majority vote of the Council.
+Council Members who have been appointed by the Council, either as interim replacements or as Executive Officer, Treasurer, Convention Manager, or in some other “ex officio” capacity, serve at the pleasure of the Council and may be removed without cause by majority vote of the Council.

 Council deliberations concerning possible removal of Council Members, including Officers, shall be considered personnel matters, and may therefore by conducted privately, without the presence or vote of the individual being considered for removal, other non-voting members of the Council, or other members of the public.
 However, if that individual holds an elective position, he or she is then entitled to know the reasons that removal is being considered, and to address these reasons either in person or in writing, at the discretion of the Council.